ministryofjustice/tax-tribunals-smoke-tests/README.md

 Some tests which will confirm that the various components of the Tax Tribunals service are inter-operating correctly.

+*NB: These smoke tests are intended for testing a development instance of the service.
+They should NEVER be run against the live service*

 ## Pre-requisites

 * Xcode (required to install phantomjs)